verisoul/cra-sample-app/README.md

 ## Overview
 The purpose of this app is to demonstrate Verisoul's Javascript SDK by use of the private npm module.
 The repository contains a [create-react-app](https://create-react-app.dev/) project that uses Verisoul's NPM package `verisoul` alongside an [Express](https://expressjs.com/) API server.

-_To run the app a Verisoul API Key, Project ID and NPM token are required._ Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get started.
+_To run the app a Verisoul API Key and NPM token are required._ Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get started.

 ## Getting Started
 1. Clone the repository